Laura K. Campbell, PhD, ABPP, program director

 Core faculty prioritize patient care and clinical supervision/teaching above all but are also committed to continuous quality improvement, program development and evaluation, and clinical research.
 Interns are encouraged to participate in a clinically-focused project aimed at enhancing the delivery of patient care.
 Examples of current projects can be found on the pages for each clinical track.

-The Clinical Psychology Internship offers intensive training in four specific areas/tracks of clinical psychology:
+The Clinical Psychology Internship offers intensive training in three specific areas/tracks of clinical psychology:

 Specific details on these tracks and associated clinical rotations available can be found by clicking on the individual track pages.